Soprano Ruth Welting

 BD: Do you also do concerts?

-RW: Yes, I do concerts quite a bit and I like recitals very much.
+Welting: Yes, I do concerts quite a bit and I like recitals very much.
 I wouldn't say I like them better than opera, but in some ways I do.
 It's more up to me what happens.
 In opera there are a lot of compromises, and what you see out on stage is the result of a lot of compromises.
 There are so many people who have opinions about what will happen

 the costume designer, the conductor, the director, and all the colleagues who each color your interpretation with theirs.
-Whereas in recital it's only up to you and your accompanist to paint the picture of what yo want to do.
+Whereas in recital it's only up to you and your accompanist to paint the picture of what you want to do.
 I like that freedom very much.
 I like to do lieder by Schubert and Schumann, some French songs and a group of English and American songs and maybe an aria at the end of each half.

 BD: What's the place of opera arias on the recital platform?

-RW: I don't think people should say they've giving a recital if all they're doing is arias.
+Welting: I don't think people should say they've giving a recital if all they're doing is arias.
 I like to do arias that are virtually unknown

 one at the end of each half.
 Things like one from La Buona Figiuola by Piccinni, or some early arias with flute, and maybe I'll do some trash like the Proch Air and Variations!
 [Both laugh]